MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_04_08__clustering_by_density.md

 The green dots here represent all the local maxima.
 There are a few issues, however, with this peak-finding prescription.
-1. See how the upper-right overdensity has two nearly adjacent maxima?
-They should be part of the same overdensity region
+1. See how the orange overdensity has two nearly adjacent maxima?
+They should be considered to be part of the same overdensity region
-2. The bottom-left green peak should be part of the overdensity region connected to the orange peak.
+2. The bottom-left green peak should be part of the overdense region connected to the orange peak.
-3. There is no information about the size or orientation of an overdensity region The lower-left overdensity is clearly longer than the upper-right peak, and it's tilted a little.
-Well if we also disretize the density to, say, the 11 decimal-rounded intervals ($$0<\rho<0.05, 0.05<\rho<0.15, ..., 0.95<\rho<1), then we can count all contiguous pixels that lie in the same interval as the peak as being in the peak's "cluster", and we should be done!
+3. There is no information about the size or orientation of an overdensity region

+The first two issues are a matter of unfortunate noise in the density distribution, and the last issue should come down to being able to identify which pixels near a peak are also close in density to that peak.
+These 3 issues can be solved at once by discretizing the allowable densities.
+Choosing the 11 decimal-rounded intervals, we get ($$0<\rho<0.05, 0.05<\rho<0.15, ..., 0.95<\rho<1),
 <img src="https://mattingliswhalen.github.io/images/2024_04_08/heatmap_coarse_discretized.png">

-Once I realized I wanted to work with a coarse-grained heatmap, the first mistake I made was Numerical maximization is a notoriously difficult problem to solve in general: algorithms can become stuck in local minima, fai

-Technically speaking, we're treating the
+This seems to solve the 3 issues enumerated above!
+The original two orange peaks have merged, the spurious bottom-left peak no longer looks like a peak, and the size of the merged peak regions give a rough size and orientation of the cluster.

+Okay but now that we've discretized in density, a simple nearest-neighbour approach to finding maxima won't work.
+And I quickly discovered that if a pixel is a peak in both its row and its column, that does not mean that it is part of an overdensity peak.
+For example, consider this pixel here

 After asking about typical practices in my wife's lab, she said that her colleagues typically use R or Matlab to program their analyses, but that Matlab is being phased out due to licensing fees.
 So I jumped right in to solving the problem, but also to make the solution available everywhere by making it an installable R package.

-To protect the data of yet-to-be-published work, I've created a dummy dataset that can be downloaded I was recently asked to look at a dataset containing the locations of
+Tags: #peak-finding #R #ClusterByDensity #clustering